 The company’s first commercially available software was a relational database management system (RDBMS) called Oracle Version 2.
 The software was launched in 1979 and slowly started gaining attention.
 Within eight years, Oracle had released version 5.1 of the software and decided it was time to go public.
-By the end of the 80s, Oracle was a global business with more than 500 million U.S. dollars in revenue and, by fiscal year 2018, Oracle’s annual revenue had increased to about 40 billion U.S. dollars, while its reported net income stood at four billion U.S. dollars.
+By the end of the 80s, Oracle was a global business with more than 500 million U.S. dollars in revenue and, by fiscal year 2019, Oracle’s annual revenue had increased to about 40 billion U.S. dollars, while its reported net income stood at around 11 billion U.S. dollars.
 The most recent version of the company's RDBMS was Oracle 18c, launched in 2018.

 Other software products in the company’s extensive portfolio include the Oracle Beehive collaboration software; two operating systems, Oracle Solaris and Oracle Linux; a family of middleware software products called Oracle Fusion Middleware; as well as various business application suites.
 Examples of the latter include the Oracle Retail Suite, which helps retail companies manage merchandise, pricing, invoicing, and store operations, and the Oracle e-Business Suite, which provides companies with tools to manage manufacturing, financials, human resources, and customer relations (CRM).

-Oracle’s main business segment is the cloud services and license support segment, which generated approximately 26 billion U.S dollars in revenue in FY2018 alone.
+Oracle’s main business segment is the cloud and license segment, which generated approximately 26.7 billion U.S dollars in revenue in FY2019 alone.
 However, the corporation has also been involved in the manufacture of hardware, ever since it acquired Sun Microsystems in 2010.
 Sun specialized in computers, computer components, computer software, and information technology services.
 Oracle also provides services, such as the Oracle Cloud Services and Oracle Academy, which assists with training in technology and computing skills in collaboration with governments and educational institutions.